 How Much Does It Cost to Attend the University of Colorado Boulder?

-According to latest data, tuition at four-year academic institutions in the US averages $37,200.
+According to the latest data, tuition at four-year academic institutions in the US averages $37,200.

 Related Article: 425 Colleges Charging In-State Tuition for Out-of-State Applicants

 But the good news is that the flagship school has what’s called the CU Boulder Guarantee.